riyuzenn/hk/.github/readme.md

 ## Hxr

-This template is for hooking function for Unity games (il2cpp)
+Template for function hooking (internal hack) in unity games